uservar/pyrocketsim/README.md

 # pyrocketsim
-Python bindings for RocketSim using pybind11
+Python bindings for RocketSim using pybind11.

+## Note
+As a limitation of using pybind, the compiled binaries will only work with the specific python version that was used in building them.
+I recommend using [mtheall's bindings](https://github.com/mtheall/rocketsim/tree/python-dev) instead, which don't have that limitation.

 ## Clone
 Make sure to clone recursively or git init/update submodules later